 A Family Day in Monterosso al Mare

-Monterosso, the northernmost Cinque Terre village, stands apart for its relatively flat terrain and spacious beaches—making it especially family-friendly.
+Monterosso, the northernmost village, stands apart for its relatively flat terrain and spacious beaches.
 The beach, a mix of pebbles and sand, is best enjoyed in the sandier northern section near the parking lot.
-We considered renting sunbeds at Beach Bar Stella Marina Monterosso Al Mare using their online reservation tool.
-However, due to the variable weather, we just rented beach beds when we arrived.
-There were ample sunbeds available—even outside Stella Marina—right next to the public beach and train station.
-While prices were steep (€40 for two sunbeds and an umbrella in the second row, cash only), the included facilities such as changing rooms and restrooms made the cost worthwhile with kids.
-Note: Always check what’s included before renting.
+We considered renting sunbeds at the popular Beach Bar Stella Marina, but decided against it due to variable weather, high prices, and their cancellation policy.

-Though navigating the rocky areas barefoot was awkward, our children loved playing in the surf and collecting stones.
-Public beach space is limited and fills quickly; the main free beach, conveniently next to the train station, also provides access to public toilets and showers (for a small fee).
+There were ample sunbeds available elsewhere—right next to the public beach and train station.
+While prices were steep (€40 for two sunbeds and an umbrella in the second row, cash only), the included facilities like changing rooms and restrooms made the cost worthwhile with kids.
+Always check what is included before renting.
+Though navigating rocky areas barefoot was awkward, our children loved playing in the surf and collecting stones.
+Public beach space is limited and fills quickly; the main free beach, next to the station, provides access to public toilets and showers for a small fee.

 Monterosso is ideal for families: swimming, play, and easy strolling combine for a fun, relaxing day.
 The flat layout and organized amenities make family logistics a breeze compared to the region’s other more vertical towns.